“Be Free.”

 Feature

-Whenever you roll critically with a weapon, you regain a point of stamina.
+Whenever your dice explode in a fight, you regain a point of stamina.

 Hunter